HaikuTeam/docs/using-haiku/account.md

 Also note:  currently there's a limit of 15 projects per account.
 Please contact [Haiku support](mailto:support@haiku.ai) if you need to raise this limit.

 <br>

 #### Sharing a Project with Teammates

 Every project is shared with all of your teammates by default!
 Simply press "Publish" to share your changes.
-New changes your teammates have made will be brought in every time you open a project or Publish.
+[Read more about Publishing.](embedding-and-using-haiku/publishing-and-embedding.md)  New changes your teammates have made will be brought in every time you open a project or Publish.

 > Coming soon:  we plan to add support for realtime collaborative editing in the near future.
 In the meantime, you must "Publish" to synchronize changes with teammates.